 The following advice is timeless yet bears repeating; we see great candidates lose out on their dream jobs for simple reasons.

 - Focus on connecting with and inspiring your interviewers.
-I jokingly call a candidate accepting a job offer a “love match,” but it’s not far off from reality.
+A candidate accepting a job offer is often thought of as a “love match,” because it’s not far off from reality.
 Small talk matters; find emotional resonance with your interviewers and they’ll want you to hang around.

 - Do your homework and research the organization thoroughly.
 Incorporate the information you learned about the organization both in answering and asking questions.
 You will want to keep both questions and answers positive.
 This shows your interest in the position and that you’re conscientious, one of the most important factors in career success.